Wednesday, May 4, 2022

 Pew Boxes at Old North Church, Boston

 A few days ago, I posted some pictures of Christ Church in Philadelphia, including the pews rented by Betsy Ross and Benjamin Franklin, and was surprised by the number of comments inquiring about pew rental.
-Most were curious, others horrified, but I saw an opportunity to look into were this practice originated and what caused it to fall out of style.
+Most were curious, others horrified, but I saw an opportunity to look into where this practice originated and what caused it to fall out of style.

 Pew at Christ Church, Philadelphia